erfangc/equity-valuation/PART1.md

 For a full analysis of Apple's future financial prospects, we would need to project Apple's financial statement going forward in near and long terms.
 For that exercise, we'd have to make projections on

- - Product sales based on historical trends as well as projected competition & consumer trends
+ - Product sales based on historical trends as well as projected competition & consumer demand
  - Cost of producing products
- - Research and Development
+ - Research and development
  - Misc costs like administration & taxes

 That is a lot to go through for one article, so let's look at an alternative model that only consider the _net effect_ of